-The ongoing conversation #4, is part four of The Ongoing Conversation, a long term collaboration between students of the MAR (Master Artistic Research) and 1646.
+The Ongoing Conversation #4, was part four of The Ongoing Conversation, a long term collaboration between students of the MAR (Master Artistic Research) and 1646.

-The Ongoing Conversation #4 offers an event conceived as a platform to show and share the interest of ongoing artistic research.
+The Ongoing Conversation #4 offered an event conceived as a platform to show and share the interest of ongoing artistic research.

-The eight graduating students of MAR will freeze the momentum of their artistic research process to create a decisive entry into the end phase of their explorations.
-Stringed together, these milestones will create a combined itinerary with works by Bergur Anderson, Eros Chien, Sabin Garea, Quinsy Gario, Mirka Hodasova, Sepideh Jahanpanah, Vera Mennens and Ingrid Verweijen.
+The eight graduating students of MAR freezed the momentum of their artistic research process to create a decisive entry into the end phase of their explorations.
+Stringed together, these milestones created a combined itinerary with works by Bergur Anderson, Eros Chien, Sabin Garea, Quinsy Gario, Mirka Hodasova, Sepideh Jahanpanah, Vera Mennens and Ingrid Verweijen.

-The event will take place in the weekend of 21&22 January, opening on Saturday evening with performances by Quinsy Gario, Bergur Anderson and Ingrid Verweijen from 19.00 pm.
-Also the installations by Eros Chien, Sabin Garea, Mirka Hodasova, Sepideh Jahanpanah and Vera Mennens will be on view.
-On Sunday all te non-performative work will be on view on regular opening times.
+The event took place on the weekend of 21&22 January, opening on Saturday evening with performances by Quinsy Gario, Bergur Anderson and Ingrid Verweijen.
+Also the installations by Eros Chien, Sabin Garea, Mirka Hodasova, Sepideh Jahanpanah and Vera Mennens were on view.
+On Sunday all the non-performative work was on view on regular opening times.

-Eros Chien will make an installation to raise the question about liveness of performance and the interaction between its images of documentation.
+Eros Chien made an installation to raise the question about liveness of performance and the interaction between its images of documentation.

 Sabin Garea is grinding to dust a sculpture previously made, investing a big amount of effort in doing this.
 Through its disappearance this work, that was born out of a technical exercise, legitimates its existence.
 It also generates a series of accessories created for the grinding process that become works themselves once the sculpture disappears.